Yorkton Creek: Description

-Tibutaries
+Tributaries

 Crescent Creek begins in the Beaver Hills in the RM of Garry No. 245 and heads south-east towards Melville.
 In 1921, a dam was built along the course of Crescent Creek by the Canadian National Railway that created Crescent Creek Reservoir.
 Melville purchased the reservoir in 1958 for its drinking water supply.
 From the dam, Crescent Creek continues eastward and empties into Crescent Lake, which is connected to Leech Lake.

 Willow Brook, like Crescent Creek, begins in the RM of Garry No. 245 and the Beaver Hills.
 It travels in an easterly direction into Rousay Lake, which flows into York Lake.
 A short river connects York Lake to Yorkton Creek.

 Cussed Creek begins in the Beaver Hills in the RM of Foam Lake No. 276 and flows east and meets Yorkton Creek just before it empties into the Whitesand River.
 Cussed Creek crosses two major highways, 16 and 47.
 Sorefoot Creek, which also begins in the Beaver Hills, is a tributary of Cussed Creek and meets it near the Highway 47 crossing.